valhallasw/pcraster/documentation/pcraster/index.rst

    Developer Documentation

    Embedding the PCRaster ModelEngine in your own application is possible by using the LinkOut API (<a href="Developer/LinkOut/LinkOutAPIUserManual.pdf">user manual</a>, <a href="Developer/LinkOut/html/index.html">reference guide</a>).

-   Note that that is a licensed feature for purchase that allows you to embed and redistribute (parts of) PCRaster.
-NO OTHER LICENSE, SUCH AS THE FREE WINDOWS LICENSE, ALLOWS YOU TO CALL ANY PART OF PCRASTER FROM WITHIN YOUR OWN APPLICATIONS THAT YOU REDISTIBUTE OR EXPOSE FUNCTIONALITY OF PCRASTER AS A WEB SERVICE OF ANY KIND.

-   External applications

-   The distribution includes gstat and gnuplot executables.
-Newer versions and documentation are available at the <a href="http://www.gstat.org/">gstat</a> and <a href="http://www.gnuplot.info/">gnuplot</a> websites.